-In line with our consultation processes the Board is undertaking wide-ranging consultation.
+In line with our consultation processes, the Board is undertaking wide-ranging consultation.
 We will engage with patients and consumers bodies, peak bodies and other relevant organisations to get input and views from vulnerable members of the community.

-In our consultation questions, we have specifically addressed whether the draft revised registration standard will impact on patient, client and consumer health and safety, particularly vulnerable members of the community, which will also help us better understand possible impacts and address them.
+In our consultation questions, we have specifically addressed whether the proposed revised guidelines will impact on patient, client and consumer health and safety, particularly vulnerable members of the community, which will also help us better understand possible impacts and address them.